Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Analyses

-\paragraph{Self-Preference.} We consider four QA models (Llama 3.1 8B, Llama 3.1 70B, Qwen 2 7B, and Qwen 2 72B) and seven LLM-as-a-judge models (Llama 3.1 8B, Llama 3.1 70B, Llama 3.3 70B, Qwen 2 7B, Qwen 2 72B, Qwen 2.5 72B, and Mistral 7B).
+We consider four QA models (Llama 3.1 8B, Llama 3.1 70B, Qwen 2 7B, and Qwen 2 72B) and seven LLM-as-a-judge models (Llama 3.1 8B, Llama 3.1 70B, Llama 3.3 70B, Qwen 2 7B, Qwen 2 72B, Qwen 2.5 72B, and Mistral 7B).
 Suppose we have seven judgment models, denoted as $m_1$ to $m_7$ and the QA model is $m_1$.
 We define self-preference bias as the scenario in which all remaining models unanimously label the predicted answer as incorrect (threshold = 100\%), while only $m_1$ judges its own answer as correct.
 We also calculate this score for different thresholds, such as 83\%, where one of the six remaining models can judge the answer as correct.
 To measure this bias, we calculate the percentage of such cases relative to the total number of cases where the EM score is false.
-Table~\ref{ex_self_bias} presents an example of self-preference bias where the QA model is the same as Judge 1.

 Table~\ref{self_bias_score} presents the percentage of self-preference bias scores for the four models across three different thresholds.
 These scores indicate a relatively small self-preference bias for Llama 3.1 8B when it serves as both a QA model and a judge model.
 However, for the other models, the percentages are much smaller.
 This can be explained by the fact that, in the extractive QA task, where the gold answer is clearly provided, it is more difficult for self-bias to occur compared to other tasks.